pokiochain/omi-nodejs-pool/README.md

 * `telegramBot`	- Processes telegram bot commands

-By default, running the `init.js` script will start up all four modules.
+By default, running the `init.js` script will start up all modules.
 You can optionally have the script start only start a specific module by using the `-module=name` command argument, for example:

 ```bash